Gita Siddharth

 She was best known for her role in M.S.
 Sathyu's Garm Hava (1973), at the 21st National Film Awards, where the film won the award for Best Feature Film on National Integration, and she received a souvenir as the lead actress.

-She was married to documentary maker, television producer, and presenter, Siddharth Kak, most known for his cultural magazine show, Surabhi in 1990s.
-Their daughter Antara Kak is a documentary film maker.
+She was married to documentary maker, television producer, and presenter, Siddharth Kak, most known for his cultural magazine show, Surabhi in the 1990s.
+Their daughter Antara Kak is a documentary filmmaker.
 Gita was also an art director with the show.
 She died on 14 December 2019.